Music of Nepal

 Music of Nepal refers to the various musical genres played and listened to in Nepal.
 With more than fifty ethnic groups in Nepal, the country's music is highly diverse.
-Genres like Tamang Selo, Chyabrung, Dohori, Adhunik Geet, Bhajan, Filmi music, Ghazal, Classical music, songs and Ratna music are widely played and popular, but many other less common genres are yet to be cataloged.
+Genres like Tamang Selo, Madheshi Hori, Chaitawar, Chhathiyaar dhun, Chyabrung, Dohori, Adhunik Geet, Bhajan, Filmi music, Ghazal, Classical music, songs and Ratna music are widely played and popular, but many other less common genres are yet to be cataloged.
 Western musical genres like Rock, Metal, Hip-Hop, Rap, R&B also regularly feature on the Nepalese music charts.
 Most of the country's musical bands are based in the Kathmandu valley.
 Musical genres from Tibet and India have greatly influenced Nepalese music.

 Genres

 Tamang music

 The Tamang community is well known for the Damphu, a traditional instrument.
 Tamang Selo music is accompanied by the Damphu and Tungna.
 It is said that British people derived the idea of making drum sets from Damphu during their stay in India.
 Some modern Tamang Selo music also shows influences of western and Indian instruments.

 Hira Devi Waiba is hailed as the pioneer of Nepali folk songs.
 She sang about 300 songs throughout her 40-year musical career.
 After Hira Devi Waiba died in 2011, her son Satya Waiba and daughter Nanveet Aditya Waiba took upon the task of reviving her songs, re-recorded them with a new sound and released them in Navneet's voice.
 They named the album Ama Lai Shraddhanjali - Tribute to Mother.
 Navneet is the only artist in the Nepali folk music genre who sings authentic traditional Nepali folk songs without adulteration or modernisation.